We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 San Diego is one of the most popular spring break destinations in the country, especially for families, thanks to our beaches, good weather, and theme parks.

-Again, the most popular choice is Hotel del Coronado and its hotels within the hotel: Beach Village at The Del and Shore House at The Del.
+The most popular choice is Hotel del Coronado and its various hotel choices within the resort: Beach Village at The Del and Shore House at The Del.
 They will, of course, have a list of fun activities to coincide with this holiday season.
 So will our other resorts, like Fairmont Grand Del Mar, where I stayed in April.
 As you can see, the weather was spectacular.

 You can also see my list of San Diego resorts for more staycation and vacation ideas.